 St Margaret's is led by a small lay team, headed by the Church Plant Leader - a Licensed Lay Pioneer Minister.
 Oversight is exercised by the Vicar of St Jude's and operated very much on the basis of high accountability and low control.
 For example, whilst a clergy member of the St Jude's team attends each Sunday Service and presides at the monthly Holy Communion service, the services are lay led and the talks delivered by members of the St Margaret's core team.
-St Margaret's leaders meet monthly with the Vicar of St Jude's to discuss ministry and mission, agree priorities and make decisions on policy and funding.
-Where necessary these are taken to St Jude's PCC for endorsement.
-Health and Safety and safeguarding policies continue to be overseen by St Jude's PCC.
-It is planned to re-establish a full PCC at St Margaret's in April 2020.
+The St Margaret's leadership team of Vicar, Pioneer Minister and Operations Manager meet every two weeks.
+There is a reduced PCC with legal oversight and an informal District Church Council will be formed at the APCM in May 2020.
+The aim is to provide flexible oversight and effective support that allows for growth and development.